vb64/pipeline.integrity/README.md

 ```

 If you call `pipe_state` method with parameter `is_explain=True`,
-you can get explanation in text form.
+then you can get explanation in text form.

 ```python
 asme.explain()